opsmop/opsmop/docs/source/faq.rst

 Just to ensure strong upkeep, we are unlikely to include modules that are difficult to test, including modules for paid services.
 However, the API remains fully extensible and does not block such efforts.

-Where a command line tool exists, that command line tool can be used cleanly in a single execution (as opposed to multiple executions to determine change status), and so on, we are sometimes likely to push for recommending the Shell() invocation versus a module.
-When the tools become difficult, that increases the case for a module.
+Where a command line tool exists and is already clear, sometimes we don't want a module.
+If something can be handled by the :ref:`module_template` module, that's the best way to configure something rather than maintaining custom code designed to do in-place error-prone rearrangement on a configuration file.

 An example of this is we don't need a "/sbin/reboot" module because there already is "/sbin/reboot".
 Configuration tools do serve to reduce our need to memorize a wide variety of Linux/Unix tools, but there is a balance to be struck.
 Often CLI versions will be faster and have more stable APIs.

-One important aspect of OpsMop is we prefer to see some modules become robust and comprehensive versus splitting them into too many sub-modules.
+Another important aspect of OpsMop is we prefer to see some modules become robust and comprehensive versus splitting them into too many sub-modules.
 For instance the file module contains the logic to template files, rather than having a seperate module to do this.